 Trial separations have become very common now.
 It is a process where a man and woman, instead of separating from a marriage, decide to take a break from living together.

 Related Reading: How To Accept Your Marriage Is Over

-This will be a mutual decision where there will be certain guidelines followed, so that they can judge their marriage objectively.
-At the end of the period, they take a call whether to opt for legal separation or come together again.
+This will be a mutual decision where there will be certain guidelines followed so that they can judge their marriage objectively.
+At the end of the period, they take a call on whether to opt for legal separation or come together again.

 Are Trial Separations A Good Idea?

 It’s a good idea because many couples find a perspective when they live separately.
 Some then decide to come back together but also realise that they are better off apart and they can end things on good terms.
 Trial separations provide the much-needed cushion before taking any drastic step.
 Moreover, it gives hope.

 Celebrities as always, lead the way in these matters.
 Way back in 2013, the gossip mills were abuzz with rumours that Hollywood’s golden couple Will Smith and Jada Pinkett were splitting up.
 Turns out they did have problems and they were on a trial separation.
 Whatever they did, worked because they certainly got back together stronger.

 Michael Douglas and Catherine Zeta Jones’ is another trial separation success story.
 They had a rather tempestuous start to their much-discussed marriage.